Sydney Walk: Botanic Gardens & Hyde Park

 and leave time to photograph all the gorgeous old trees!

-So there you go – the Sydney Botanical Gardens walk, an easy, mostly flat walk that can take an hour or a day depending on how distracted you get along the way.
+So there you go – our Sydney Welcome walk, an easy, mostly flat walk that can take an hour or a day depending on how distracted you get along the way.

 Looking for more ways to stretch your legs in Sydney?
 Try one of these: